Commodore Format Power Pack 9, with Zamzara, Bulldog, and demos of Heroquest and FirePower.

 - Two demos

-- Read the mag tape pages
+- Read the mag

 Interesting one, this.
-Zamzara – which means “go to sleep” in Korean (잠자라) – initally appeared just three years earlier on Hewson’s budget Rack-It label.
-C64 software sales in 1988 were, if not quite at their peak, still enormous.
-But unlike in the early ’90s, the quality was always at full-price level: “budget” was a byword for rubbish.
-Zamzara, retailing at a penny under three quid, was one of the first to change perceptions.
+Zamzara – which means “go to sleep” in Korean (잠자라) – initially appeared just three years earlier on Hewson’s budget Rack-It label.
+In ’88, the good stuff was always at full price and “budget” was a byword for rubbish.
+Zamzara might be the point where that changed.
 In its ZZAP! review, Kati Hamza and Maff Evans couldn’t believe it wasn’t being released for a tenner.

 PACK FACT: Zamzara could have been very different.
 In fact, version one of the game was rather like Impossible Mission, with the aim of collecting genes and building DNA.
 Hewson loved it but thought it too complex for a young market, though, and the game was scaled back.
 More on that here.

 It’s an overhead shooter, seeing you scroll vertically over a well defended landscape the same way you’ll have done many times before.
 There are at least some power-ups: fly over “S” and you’ll speed up, or “F” and you’ll get extra fire power.
 The attempts to create tension as bigger enemies scroll into view, to a humming backdrop, must be applauded too.
 And we’ve got to mention that scrolling: it uses the clever parallax technique the same team used in Bounder, which in itself was later copied and refined to form the basis of Sensible Software’s Parallax.
 So there’s legacy, for sure.
 But your journey to the mothership is generally pretty pedestrian, especially if you’ve just been playing Zamzara.
 It’s fun for an hour or so – at which point you’ll probably never load it again.

 Whether with a friend or against the computer, this game is always head-to-head: you control a tank, with an overhead view, and your task is to capture the flag and take it back to your base.
-You’ve got five lives to withstand enemy fire, which includes hails of bullets, helicopters and soliders.
+You’ve got five lives to withstand enemy fire, which includes hails of bullets, helicopters and soldiers.
 You’ve got the same, and there are neat little ideas like being able to pick up your wounded and take them back to hospital.
 Save 15, get an extra life.

 Here’s what Gremlin got in return for giving CF the full version of Bulldog: the chance to show off their brand new Commodore version of the 1989 board game, Heroquest.
 The problem with the physical version was that you always needed two people to play it.
-No such issues on C64, of course: and the action was otherwise transferred to the micro computer perfectly, with an infinite number of adventures possible and the added advantage, as Andy Dyer said, of “chucking out your mates at midnight and continuing adventuring on your 64 ’till the early hours”.
+No such issues on C64, of course.
+The action was otherwise transferred to the microcomputer perfectly, with an infinite number of adventures possible and the added advantage, said Andy Dyer, of “chucking out your mates at midnight and continuing adventuring on your 64 ’till the early hours”.
 There’s terrific lastability here, and even on an 8-bit in murky Commodore browns and greys, the atmosphere is captured in a way the board game could never manage.